-A balance has special use and care procedures just like other measuring equipment.
+A balance has a special use and care procedures just like other measuring equipment.
 Items to be measured should be at room temperature before weighing.
 A hot item will give a reading less than the actual weight due to convection currents that make the item more buoyant.
-And, if your balance is enclosed, warm air in the case weighs less than air of the same volume at room temperature.
+And, if your balance is enclosed, warm air in the case weighs less than the air of the same volume at room temperature.

 Another important part of using a balance is cleaning.
 Scales are exposed to many chemicals that can react with the metal in the pan and corrode the surface.
 This will affect the accuracy of the scale.